simbrain/NeuralNetworksCogSciBook/README.md

 # Versions

-Calendar based versioning is used in the format `year.major.minor`.
-New public releases are created tagged at `major` version updated but not at `minor` version updates (though the PDF should be updated with every release).
+Calendar based versioning is used in the format `year.version`.

 # How To Use This Book

-This folder contains a master document (`Book_master.tex`) that compiles every chapter.
+This folder contains a master document (`NeuralNetworksCogsci.tex`) that compiles every chapter.
 The master document is a container document with all of the chapters.

 You can make your own container document that contain only the chapters of interest to you.
 When doing so: